nhananto/twitter_clone/README.md

 5. Run app localy with: ```python manage.py runserver```

 ## Credit
-This project is developped by Nazmul Hossain Ananto by the help of Redian Marku.
+This project is developed by Nazmul Hossain Ananto by the help of Redian Marku.
-All rights reserved 2020
+All rights reserved 2020.